What should I pick? GSM vs CDMA

-So, since the CDMA vs GSM dilemma is now unraveled, you might also wonder what CDMA phones are able to join our Tello network.
+So, since the CDMA vs GSM dilemma is now unravelled, you might also wonder what phones are able to join our Tello network.
 Simple!
 They have to meet any of the following criteria:

 And if you’re still not sure, you only need your IMEI (also known as ESN/MEID code) to check for yourself on our Bring Your Own Phone page.
 The process is simple and does all the work for you.